vera-institute/ice-detention-trends/README.md

 ![](https://www.vera.org/dist/img/logo_full.svg)

 # ICE Detention Trends Data
-Vera’s [ICE Detention Trends](http://vera.org/ice-detention-trends) dashboard reveals an unprecedented level of detail about ICE detention populations—nationally and across the 1,397 facilities in which ICE detained people—on each day of the 16-year period from fiscal year 2009 through mid-fiscal year 2025 (October 1, 2008, through June 10, 2025).
+Vera’s [ICE Detention Trends](http://vera.org/ice-detention-trends) dashboard reveals an unprecedented level of detail about ICE detention populations—nationally and across the 1,464 facilities in which ICE detained people—on each day of the 16-year period from fiscal year 2009 through the beginning of fiscal year 2026 (October 1, 2008, through October 15, 2025).
 This repository includes the aggregated data visualized in the dashboard, including information on:

 - Midnight population: the daily number of people detained at midnight (nationally and by facility).